 Can an employer require employees to use their annual leave during the coronavirus outbreak?

+Generally, employers can require employees to take a period of annual leave during the coronavirus (COVID-19) outbreak, provided that they give the employee the required notice.
+This is unless there is an agreement to the contrary (such as in the employee's contract or a collective agreement).
 The employer must give the employee a period of notice at least twice as long as the period of leave it requires them to take.
 For example, if the employer requires the employee to take one week's annual leave, it must give them at least two weeks' advance notice.